ahmedbassemaly/Aegyptos/README.md

 - Camera Capture: Users can capture an image of hieroglyphic symbols using their device's camera.
 - Hieroglyphic Symbol Classification: The app utilizes the SqueezeNet classifier to classify hieroglyphic symbols based on the Gardiner code system.
 - Translation: The app translates the classified hieroglyphic symbols into English text using a Python dictionary.
+- Searching: You can search for a word in English and get translated to its corresponding Hieroglyphic characters.
+- Profile: Users can have their own profile to edit their own settings and save previously translated images.

 ## Technologies Used